 Abstract

-We investigated age-related decline in adult learning of Dutch as an additional language (Ln) in speaking, writing, listening, and reading proficiency test scores for 56,024 immigrants with 50 L1’s who came to the Netherlands for study or work.
-Performance for all four language skills started to decline monotonically after an age at arrival of about 25 years, similar to patterns found in cognitive aging, in particular related to what has been qualified as fluid cognitive resources.
-Linguistic similarity counteracted and linguistic dissimilarity amplified age-related decline across all four language skills, but speaking in particular.
-We measured linguistic (dis)similarity between first languages (L1s) and Dutch (Ln) for morphology, vocabulary, and phonology.
-We conclude that language background poses strong constraints on age-related decline in adult language learning, and that these constraints reflect both biological and experience-based cognitive resources.
+We investigated age-related decline in adult learning of Dutch as an additional language (Ln) in speaking, writing, listening, and reading proficiency test scores for 56,024 adult immigrants with 50 L1s who came to the Netherlands for study or work.
+Performance for all four language skills turned out to decline monotonically after an age of arrival of about 25 years, similar to developmental trajectories observed in earlier aging research on additional language learning and in aging research on cognitive abilities.
+Also, linguistic dissimilarity increased age-related decline across all four language skills, but speaking in particular.
+We measured linguistic dissimilarity between first languages (L1s = 50) and Dutch (Ln) for morphology, vocabulary, and phonology.
+Our conclusion is that the L1 language background influences the effects of age-related decline in adult language learning, and that the constraints involved reflect both biological (language learning ability) and experience-based (acquired L1 proficiency) cognitive resources.

-Key points

-Age-related decline in adult Ln learning is stronger when the linguistic dissimilarity of the target language is larger.

-A high similarity between an adults learner’s language background and the target language counteracts age-related decline while a high dissimilarity amplifies it.
-These learning constraints reflect the effect of a mixture of biological and experience-based cognitive resources.

-We used an innovative approach that compares performance across 50 different language backgrounds, using a comprehensive measure of linguistic similarity, and controlling for other effects known to affect language learning.

 Keywords Cognitive aging; Linguistic similarity, Second language acquisition

 Age-related decline in learning performance is a pervasive cognitive process that occurs across all sorts of cognitive skills and learning abilities.
 It typically surfaces when older adults need to process and remember new sorts of information.
-For example, older adults may continue to learn new languages even at old age, but the proficiency that is achieved in those languages tends to decrease with later starting age of learning or acquisition.
-To better understand how learning performance reflects age-related decline, it is crucial to compare related decline across learning situations that require varying cognitive resources.
-This study compares adult additional language (Ln) learning difficulty across a wide range of different first languages (L1s) to investigate its interaction with age-related decline.
+For example, older adults may continue to learn new, additional languages even at older ages, but the learning ability as well as the ultimate attainment that is achieved in those languages tend to decrease with later starting ages of acquisition.
+This study focuses on general age effects on additional language (Ln) learnability over the lifespan, not on maturational effects that are limited to a specific critical period.
+For discussions on the critical period, we refer to the large-scale study by Hartshorne, Tenenbaum & Pinker (2018) and two recent overview studies (Birdsong, 2018; Singleton & Leśniewska, 2021).
+Interestingly, the Ln proficiency data from Hartshorne et al. (2018) show age-related decline of immersion and non-immersion learners of English.
+However, to understand how learning performance reflects age-related decline, it is crucial to compare decline across learning situations where varying cognitive resources are available.
+This study compares additional language (Ln) proficiency measures across adult learners with different starting ages (ages of onset), and a wide range of different first languages (L1s).
+This enables us to investigate the interaction between the effect of varying L1s and age-related decline.

-Cognitive aging directly relates to shrinking biological capacities, such as decline in plasticity and fluid intelligence (Cabeza et al., 2016; Li et al., 2004; Park et al., 2001; Park & Reuter-Lorenz, 2009; Salthouse, 2012).
-Individual differences in cognitive aging are large (Nyberg et al., 2012; Schubert et al., 2020) and specific dimensions cannot be easily teased apart (Cepeda et al., 2013; Deary et al., 2010).
-Simple cognitive tests suggests that early age-related decline starts at around 20 years.
+Age-related decline in cognitive capacities is often subsumed under the general heading of cognitive aging.
+Cognitive aging directly relates to shrinking biological capacities, such as decline in brain reserve, plasticity and fluid intelligence (Cabeza et al., 2016; Li et al., 2004; Park et al., 2001; Park & Reuter-Lorenz, 2009; Salthouse, 2012; Stern, 2009).
+Individual differences in cognitive aging are rather large (Nyberg et al., 2012; Schubert et al., 2020) and specific dimensions cannot be easily teased apart (Cepeda et al., 2013; Deary et al., 2010).
+Simple cognitive tests suggest that early age-related decline starts at around 20 years.
 These tests include, e.g., associative recall (Shing et al., 2008), operation span (Unsworth et al., 2005), reaction time (Der & Deary, 2006), digit-symbol coding (Hartshorne & Germine, 2015), and numeracy skills (Lipkus et al., 2001).
-Tasks that involve experience-based resources have later starting points of decline (Hartshorne & Germine, 2015), or even no decline at all, e.g. vocabulary knowledge (Keuleers et al., 2015).
+Tasks that require experience-based resources have later starting points of decline (Hartshorne & Germine, 2015), or even no decline at all, e.g., vocabulary knowledge (Keuleers et al., 2015).